dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The access control rules are typically implemented using native language constructs (e.g., `if`/`else` statements), either inline with business logic functions or via abstraction mechanisms such as interceptors.

-When a microservice receives a request containing authorization metadata (e.g., end-user context or resource identifiers), it evaluates whether access should be granted.
+When a microservice receives a request containing authorization data (e.g., end-user context or resource identifiers), it evaluates whether access should be granted.
 This may involve querying other services (PIPs) for additional attributes before reaching a decision and enforcing it (implicitly).
 Alternatively, some services may use asynchronous communication patterns (e.g., periodic syncs or event-driven updates) to pre-fetch required data in advance, improving performance and resilience.

 When adopting this approach, the following trade-offs should be considered: